-The last time I checked, 1 out of every 1 retire, one way or the other!
-If you own a small business, it is crucial that you think about how you want your business to be handled once you are gone.
-Whether you want to work until you drop, sell out, or pass it on to your children, it takes proactive planning well in advance to ensure maximum success.
-Here are some common myths about small business succession planning.
+The last time I checked, 1 out of every 1 persons eventually retires — one way or the other!
+If you own a small business, it is crucial that you think about how you want your business to be handled when you are gone.
+Whether you want to work till you drop, sell out, or pass the baton to your children, it takes proactive planning well in advance to ensure maximum success.

-You would think by now that we would have figured out that we don’t live forever.
-Before you know it, months turn to years, and suddenly you have to make a bunch of decision under stress because you waited too long.
+You would think we would have figured out by now that we don’t live forever.
+Before you know it, months turn to years, and suddenly you have to make a bunch of decisions under stress because you waited too long.
 Don’t do it!
 NOW is the time to think about the long-term future of your business, not later!

-The goal is not to avoid conflict, it is to ensure that the business has the greatest chance of ongoing success, and that means that not everyone involved will be overjoyed with the result!
+In succession planning the goal is not to avoid conflict — it is to ensure that the business has the greatest chance of ongoing success.
+That could mean that not everyone involved will be overjoyed with the result.

-The “When the Teacher is ready, the student will appear” Myth
+- MYTH #3: “When the teacher is ready, the student will appear.”

-The founder/owner fails to identify their successor in enough time to clearly establish them in the role.
-Training a successor doesn’t happen overnight, and should involve a lengthy training process.
+This happens when founder/owner fails to identify his or her successor early enough to clearly establish that person in the role.
+Training a successor doesn’t happen overnight and should involve a lengthy training process.

 Often business owners confuse ownership of the company with management control.
 These are not necessarily synonymous.
-Day to day management control of decision-making does not always require ownership in the business.
+Day-to-day management of decision-making does not always require ownership in the business.

-For some, the thought of transferring ownership to a successor is threatening.
-They are fearful of giving up control.
-This is a reasonable concern, and one that a good succession plan can address.
+For some, the thought of transferring ownership to a successor is threatening because they fear giving up control.
+This is a reasonable concern and one that a good succession plan can address.

 Too often, business founders put all their eggs in one basket when it comes to their retirement.
 The business IS their retirement, and their plan is to sell out for maximum value, ride off into the sunset, and live happily ever after on the proceeds.

 Unfortunately, most small business owners have an overinflated view of the value of their ‘baby’.
-They put their best energies into building their business, so surely it’s worth millions, right?
-Only if there is a buyer who sees that much value as well!
+They put their best energies into building their business for yours, so surely it’s worth millions, right?
+That's true only if there is a buyer who sees that much value, as well.
 Many times the business is built on the reputation of the owner/founder (they ARE the business), so the value is tied up in their own ability to continue bringing the business in.
-This can mean staying on some time after the sale, helping train their replacement.
+This can mean staying on board some time after the sale, helping train a replacement.
 So the ride into the sunset can be preceded by working for the new owner for a period of time.

-Too many businesses fail following the loss of the founder, and a significant contributor is the lack of a sound succession plan.
+Too many businesses fail following the loss of the founder, and a significant contributing factor is the lack of a sound succession plan.
 This is essential, so take action sooner rather than later!